 Soy formula is not recommended for general use and is discussed in the following document (section 5.8):

-There is currently controversy over the use of soya protein based infant formula for children aged under 6 months.
-Concerns have been raised over the potential allergenic effect of soya protein based milks in infants at high risk of atopy and over the effects that the phyto-oestrogens present in soya protein based formula might have on future reproductive health
+Concerns have been raised over the potential allergenic effect of soy protein based formula in infants at high risk of atopy and over the effects that the phyto-oestrogens present in soy protein based formula might have on future reproductive health.

 Homemade formula is not safe